infumap/infumap/tools/image_tagging/README.md

   stream instead of using FastAPI `UploadFile`, so the service code does not spool uploads to temp files on disk.
-- The `/tag` JSON response now also includes `face_recognition_candidate_confidence` so downstream services can decide whether an image is worth sending to a dedicated face-matching pipeline.
+- The `/tag` JSON response now also includes `face_recognition_candidate_confidence` and `visible_face_count_estimate` so downstream services can decide whether an image is worth sending to a dedicated face-matching pipeline.
 - Because uploads stay in memory, the wrapper enforces an in-memory upload cap.
   The default is `67108864` bytes (64 MiB), configurable via `IMAGE_TAGGING_MAX_UPLOAD_BYTES`.